Chris McCain: Indianapolis Colts

 On May 8, 2018, McCain signed with the Indianapolis Colts.
 He was placed on injured reserve on September 1, 2018.
 He was released on September 11, 2018.

 Columbus Destroyers

 On April 3, 2019, McCain was assigned to the Columbus Destroyers.
 He was placed on recallable reassignment on April 19, 2019.

 Mixed martial arts career

-Background and amateur career

 McCain had been training mixed martial arts during the offseasons for the sake of conditioning but after his NFL career abruptly ended, he needed somewhere to go.
 He reached out to fellow NFL veteran Shawne Merriman – who had been trying to lure him to MMA for the previous couple of years – and subsequently signed a contract with Merriman's Lights Out Xtreme Fighting promotion.
 McCain immediately moved to California and begun training seriously at BodyShop MMA under Antonio McKee, making his amateur debut on July 6, 2019.

 As of early 2020, McCain is 3–0 in amateur competition.